Assam Career : Oil India Limited Recruitment 2024

-Applications are invited for recruitment of 46 vacant positions or career in Oil India Limited Assam.
+Applications are invited for recruitment of various technical positions or career in Oil India Limited Assam.

-Oil India Limited Assam is inviting applications from eligible candidates for recruitment to the post or career of Contractual Rig Maintenance Assistant and Contractual Assistant Mechanic- Pump/ Assistant Mechanic-ICE
+Oil India Limited Assam is inviting applications from eligible candidates for recruitment to the post or career of Contractual Chemist-Fields.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!